What Is the “Implied Covenant of Quiet Enjoyment”?

 Escalation by Tenants

 • Withholding Rent: In certain jurisdictions, tenants are permitted to withhold rent payments if their peaceful enjoyment is compromised, until the issue is resolved to their satisfaction.
+Only when the issue is resolved will rent payments resume.

 • Consider Leaving: In extreme cases, such as those involving safety risks, tenants might feel compelled to leave for their own well-being.
 This step, known as "constructive eviction," is generally considered a last resort.